lindyslewis/cloudformation_templates/README.md

 - Prebuilt AMI - includes Wordpress, Divi, plugins

+# elb_cf_template.json

+Used to launch an ASG with multiple instances that will run on an Elastic Load Balanceer.

+- LaunchConfig with empty UserData

+- ElasticLoadBalancer with instance port listening at 80

+- ASG of size 2

+- Output ELB URL

 # sinatra_elb_cf_template.json

 Used to launch an ASG with multiple instances that will run a Sinatra Ruby web